Denied boarding on a flight

 Contact us

-If you are residing in Sweden and the airline you have issues with is registered in another EU country, Norway, Iceland or the United Kingdom, you can receive free advice from ECC Sweden.
+If you are resident in Sweden and the airline is registered in another EU country, Norway, Iceland or the United Kingdom, you may receive free advice from ECC Sweden.
 ECC Sweden is part of a network of consumer offices within the EU.
-In some cases, ECC Sweden may share the case with a sister office in another country to attempt to reach a solution through mediation.
+In some cases, ECC Sweden can share your case with an office in another country to try to reach a solution through mediation.

-To ECC Sweden, you need to submit a description of the problem and documentation showing what has happened.
-Documentation is necessary if your case is to be shared with any sister office in another country.
-Remember to keep your originals and only send copies to ECC Sweden.
+You then need to send a description of the problem and documentation that shows what happened to ECC Sweden.
+Documentation is needed if your case is to be shared with an office in another country.
+Remember to keep your originals and only send copies to us.

 • a copy of your complaint and the claims you have made